territorium/gocd-package-plugin/README.md

 - *Module Name*: Optionally defines a comma separated list of the modules to used for the installer. e.g. *tol.$MODULE.server_win64,tol.$MODULE.webapp,tol.$MODULE.app.web,tol.$MODULE.app.android,tol.$MODULE.app.ios*.
 If the option is omitted, all packages are provided.
 - *Data Source Pattern*: Defines the configuration file for the installer, e.g. *config/config.xml*.
 - *Data Target Pattern*: Defines the name of the installer, e.g. *Installer*.

+### Assembly

+The installer process creates an archive (.zip, .tar, .tar.gz) from a list of files.
+All files are flatten in the archive.

+- *Data Source Pattern*: A comma separated list of files, that should by archived.
+- *Data Target Pattern*: The archive name, the task will recognize the archive type from the file name.

 ## Building the code base